WMD-group/SMACT/docs/getting_started.rst

 For the latest stable release simply use

 .. code::

     pip install smact

-For the latest master branch from the Git repo
+Or for the latest master branch from the Git repo

 .. code::

     pip install git+git://github.com/WMD-group/SMACT.git

-Then ensure that the location of Smact is on your PYTHONPATH.
+Then ensure that the location of :mod:`smact` is on your PYTHONPATH.